YanickT/Infoflow-paper/differential_entropy_measurements/README.md

 - collect_falling.py: File used to collect trainability data with a minimal accuracy.
 If the accuracy is not archived, a more shallow network is considered and trained.

+- plot_falling.py: Used to plot the data collected by collect_falling.py